 We must be sure that all this does not invalidate the fact of expression and proves nothing against the truth of what is expressed ...
-(Note: no limits to language, no structure oaf language... these limits and values exist: quite simply, they are of a perceptual. orders there is Gestalt of language, in the living present there is something of the expressed and non-expressed, there is work to do.
+(Footnote: no limits to language, no structure of language... these limits and values exist: quite simply, they are of a perceptual order: there is a Gestalt of language, in the living present there is something of the expressed and non-expressed, there is work to do.
 In the end language must signify something and not always be language about language.
 But signification and the sign belong to the perceptual order, not to the order of pure spirit.) (p.
 37)

 Indeed, while I am speaking, I do, of course, say something, and I rightly claim to go from the things said to the things themselves.
 It is with similar right that, over and above the half-silences and the understandings of speech, I claim to make myself understood and to introduce a difference between what has been said and what has never been said. (p.
 38)

-The power of language lies neither in that future of knowledge toward. which it moves nor in that mythical past from which it has emerged it lies entirely in its present, sin so far as it success in ordering the would-be key words to make them say more than they have said ever, and transcends itself as a product of the past, thus giving as the illusion ca going beyond all speech to this themselves, because in effect we go beyond all given language...
-The marvel that a finite number of signs, farms, and words should give rise to an indefinite number of uses, or that other and identical marvel that (p.
+The power of language lies neither in that future of knowledge toward. which it moves nor in that mythical past from which it has emerged: it lies entirely in its present, in so far as its success in ordering the would-be key words to make them say more than they have ever said, and transcends itself as a product of the past, thus giving as the illusion of going beyond all speech to this themselves, because in effect we go beyond all given language...
+The marvel that a finite number of signs, forms, and words should give rise to an indefinite number of uses, or that other and identical marvel that (p.
 41)

 ... man perceives another man in the world as a part of the spectacle, and thus everything the other does already has the same sense as what I do, because his actions (inasmuch as I am the spectator of it) is aimed at the same objects with which I deal.
 The first speech was not established in a world without communication, since it emerged from forms of conduct that were already common and take root in a sensible world which had already ceased to be a private world. (p.
 42).